 PARISH NEWS

-Pope's Prayer Intention for July: For formation in discernment.
+Pope's Prayer Intention for March: For disarmament and peace.

 Parish News & Events

-"To be a Catholic diocesan which is faithful to the mission entrusted to us by Jesus Christ, full of missionary desciples who work together co-responsibly in vibrant communities of faith, joyful in their service of God and neighbour."
+“To be a Catholic diocese which is faithful to the mission entrusted to us by Jesus Christ, full of missionary disciples who work together co-responsibly in vibrant communities of faith, joyful in their service of God and neighbour.”

 The Sacrament of Confession/Reconciliation